Diabetes Management And Support | Marathon Health

 If you need support understanding and managing your diabetes, our team of Credentialed Diabetes Educators are here to help by providing services for adults diagnosed with pre-diabetes and type 2 diabetes.

-We can support you by providing advice to help you better understand and manage your blood sugar levels so you can continue to live a long and happy life with type 2 diabetes.
+We can support you to help you better understand and manage your blood sugar levels so you can continue to live a long and happy life with type 2 diabetes.

 Who is diabetes management and support for?